fekoneko/blog-test-app/README.md

 # fekoneko blog

 My second React project.
 This time it's a blog site :)

 ## Functions available at the moment:

-* Creating/deleting posts
+- Creating/deleting posts
-* Viewing/editing posts
+- Viewing/editing posts
-* Search
+- Search
+- Multiple language support (English, Russian, Japanese)

 ## Important!

 I used `json-server` to test this application.
 So make sure you run it as well as `npm start`

-* use `npx json-server -p 3500 -w json-server-data/db.json` you may choose your own location as the last argument
+- use `npx json-server -p 3500 -w json-server-data/db.json` you may choose your own location as the last argument
-* get started with this db.json:
+- get started with this db.json:

 ```json
 {
   "posts": [